Visual Sequential Memory

 Kim's Game is a well-known Scouts game which is used to develop the scout’s ability to notice details and recall what was seen.
 I use simple versions of this game as effective visual memory activities, and on this page I explain how you can adapt the basic concept to make a visual sequential memory game.

-You will need a plain tray, a variety of household objects and/or small toys, and a cloth to cover the items.
+You will need a plain (not patterned) tray, a variety of household objects and/or small toys, and a cloth to cover the items.

 Very Important: